 Craig Harris is the pastor at Brushy Creek United Methodist Church in Brushy Creek and Mt.
 Vernon United Methodist Church in Pert.
 Sunday services are at 9:30 at Brushy Creek and 11 a.m. at Pert.
 See more of his columns at www.instantmessagelive.com.

-- LIFE BEHIND THE PINE CURTAINS: What is an American?
+- LIFE BEHIND THE PINE CURTAINS: Miscellaneous thoughts for the day

 - More Columns Headlines